skysheng7/moo4feed/CONTRIBUTING.md

    - the `git push -u origin <fix-name-of-your-bugfix>` only needs to be run once. `-u` will tells Git to remember the remote branch so you can just run `git push` or `git pull` next time (instead of specifying the branch again). `origin` refers to your remote repository.

-2. Open a Pull Request
+6. Open a Pull Request

    - Go to the repository on GitHub
    - Navigate to your branch
-   - Click "Open Pull Request"
+   - Click "Open Pull Request", or "Compare & Pull Request" banner
    - Fill out the PR description
    - Assign reviewers if needed
+   - 3 Github actions will be triggered to [1] check if your new changes passes R CMD checks, [2] pkgdown website can be built and [3] calculate code coverage.

    > 🚀 Only open a PR when your branch passes all tests and checks without errors/warnings/notes.